Nitrovasodilator: Adverse effects

 Most side effects are direct consequences of the vasodilation and the resultant low blood pressure.
 They include headache ("nitrate headache") resulting from the widening of blood vessels in the brain, reflex tachycardia (fast heart rate), flush, dizziness, nausea and vomiting.
 These effects usually subside after a few days if the treatment is continued.

 Occasionally, severe hypotension occurs shortly after beginning of treatment, possibly resulting in intensified angina symptoms or syncope, sometimes with bradycardia (slow heart rate).

 Interactions

-A number of drugs add to the low blood pressure caused by nitrovasodilators: for example, other vasodilators, antihypertensive drugs, tricyclic antidepressantss, antipsychotics, general anaesthetics, as well as ethanol.
+A number of drugs add to the low blood pressure caused by nitrovasodilators: for example, other vasodilators, antihypertensive drugs, tricyclic antidepressants, antipsychotics, general anaesthetics, as well as ethanol.
 Combination with PDE5 inhibitors, including sildenafil (Viagra), is contraindicated because potentially life-threatening hypotension may occur.

 Nitrates increase the bioavailability of dihydroergotamine (DHE).
 High DHE levels may result in coronary spasms in patients with coronary disease.
 This interaction is not described for non-nitrate nitrovasodilators.